 We understand that the subject property is managed by the client and professional management company appointed by the client too.

 We have made assumptions as to the costs and incorporated these into the total operational costs for the different elements, on the basis that any external investor would incur the same.
 We understand that all operational expenses are taken directly from income revenue of the mall.

-The hotel was operated by Staybridge Suites under a 15-year management agreement.
-The management agreement dated 17th June 2013 is with Holiday Inns Middle East Limited as the (Operator) has been terminated.
-We have been made aware the hotel was temporarily occupied by the Ministry of Health for individuals returning to the Kingdom from abroad.
+The hotel was operated by Staybridge Suites (part of InterContinental Hotels Group) under a 15-year management agreement.
+The management agreement dated 17th June 2013 was with Holiday Inns Middle East Limited as the (Operator) has been terminated.

-We also understand the owners are in the process of appointing a new international operator.
-For the purpose of this valuation exercise, we assume a new operator will be secured successfully and operation will resume towards the end of 2020 with a view to achieving the same trading performance as per the luxury hotel benchmarks.
+It remains an understanding that the owners are in the process of appointing a new international operator.
+For the purpose of this valuation exercise, we assume a new operator will be secured successfully and operation will resume towards the end of 2021 with a view to achieving the same trading performance as per the 5-star luxury hotel benchmarks.